 Choosing a ukulele for your child is a unique instrument choice, but one you won’t regret.
 From building confidence to enhancing cognitive development through hearing and coordination, the ukulele can help further your child’s development.

-If we had to choose one of these ukes, it would have to be the versatile Donner Electro-Acoustic Uke.
+Our choice for the best kids ukulele would have to be the versatile Donner Electro-Acoustic Uke.
 It offers your child the option of playing acoustic or electric, meaning you don’t have to decide between the two.